SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

 # Exercise 3 - Using the SQL Console
-In this exercise, we will explore some of the functionality in the SAP HANA database explorer's SQL Console.
+In this exercise, we will explore some of the functionality in the SAP HANA database explorer's SQL console.
 Please repeat the steps shown below.

 ## Exercise 3.1 Open a SQL Console

-1. A SQL Console can be opened by the context menu of a connection or after selecting a connection and clicking on the SQL Console toolbar icon.
+1. A SQL console can be opened by the context menu of an instance or after selecting an instance and clicking on the SQL console toolbar icon.

     ![](images/OpenSQLConsole.png)

-    Execute the following SQL after pasting it into a newly opened SQL Console that is connected to the FlightReservation HDI container and press the **Run** button.
+    Execute the following SQL after pasting it into a newly opened SQL console that is connected to the FlightReservation HDI container and press the **Run** button.

     ```SQL
     SELECT CURRENT_USER, CURRENT_SCHEMA FROM DUMMY;
     SELECT * FROM PUBLIC.M_CONNECTIONS WHERE CONNECTION_ID = CURRENT_CONNECTION;
     ```

-    Multiple SQL Console tabs can be opened, or the connection that the SQL Console is attached to can be changed if needed.
+    Multiple SQL console tabs can be opened, or the instance that the SQL console is attached to can be changed if needed.

     ![](images/ChangeConnection.png)

 ## Exercise 3.2 Autocompletion

-1. The SQL Console can autocomplete statements.
-Enter the statement below into the SQL Console, position the cursor on the **C** and press **Ctrl + space**.
+1. The SQL console can autocomplete statements.
+Enter the statement below into the SQL console, position the cursor on the **C** and press **Ctrl + space**.
 Select **COUNTRY** to complete the SQL query.

     ![](images/AutoComplete.png)